esp-rs/esp-idf-hal/esp-idf-sys/README.md

     relative, it will be relative to the *workspace directory*.

     Defaults to `sdkconfig.defaults`.

+    In case of the environment variable, multiple elements should be `;`-separated.

     > &#128712; **Note**
     > For each defaults file in this list, a more specific file will also be searched and